Warren County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• Temporary Permit: The officer may have issued you a temporary driving permit at the time of your arrest.
-This permit is typically valid until your ALR hearing or until the suspension begins, whichever comes first.
-Requesting the ALR hearing extends the validity of this permit.
+• Temporary Permit: Upon arrest, you likely received a temporary driving permit.
+This permit is valid until your ALR hearing or until the date the suspension begins, whichever comes first.
+This gives you a limited window to drive legally while you prepare for your hearing.

 If You Refused Testing

-Refusing to submit to a breath, blood, or urine test carries even harsher penalties under Georgia law.
+Refusing to submit to a breath, blood, or urine test carries even more severe consequences under Georgia's implied consent laws.

-• Implied Consent Law in Georgia: Georgia, like most states, has an implied consent law.
-This means that by driving on Georgia roads, you've implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
-Refusal to comply with this law carries significant consequences.
+• Implied Consent Law in Georgia: Georgia's implied consent law means that by driving on Georgia roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
+Refusal to submit to testing can lead to a license suspension, even if you are not ultimately convicted of DUI in criminal court.

 The ALR/Administrative Hearing

-The ALR hearing is your opportunity to challenge the impending license suspension.
+The ALR hearing is your opportunity to challenge the DDS's decision to suspend your license.
+It is a separate proceeding from your criminal case.

 What It Is

-• Lower Burden of Proof: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The DDS only needs to show "preponderance of the evidence," meaning it's more likely than not that you violated the law.
+• Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DDS only needs to show by a preponderance of the evidence (meaning more likely than not) that the suspension is warranted.

 How to Prepare